gnappi22/code_review_backend/README.md

 TODO:

-1) make sure everything works
+1) make sure everything works                           DONE
 2) review code to make sure I understand everything
 3) Cosmetic and structural improvements
     - database structure
     - class + api structure
 4) refine llm side of things
 5)

+All the things that I would do:

+1)